This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 Chapter 2—Assembly, Part 1

 The Archives’ dusty stacks had become the last true witness of the House’s history long before the collections in the Old Chancellery were lost in the 4227 breach.
-Where the collection curators had always favoured the shiny and spectacular for display, the Archives’ record keepers had methodically sorted and catalogued knowledge and understanding gained over thousands of years.
+Where the collection’s curators had always favoured the shiny and spectacular for display, the Archives’ record keepers had methodically sorted and catalogued knowledge and understanding gained over thousands of years.
 True, most of the knowledge remained inaccessible due to data quarantine protocols, but it was still there, waiting for someone to rediscover its secrets.

-—Stack Index, Edition 4232 Appendix A, Martim, Liran
+—The Archives Index, Edition 4232 Appendix A, Martim, Liran

 Tayl looked past the dark glass spheres suspended from the intricate metal bands to the darkening sky beyond the Archives’ glass dome, six stories above.

-He shouldn’t be here.
-And not only because he had had little choice in the matter, but also of where exactly the passage had taken him.
+And not only because he had had little choice in the matter, but of where exactly the passage had taken him.
 The echowell in the Archives’ auditorium had been dormant for millennia.
 So long, in fact, that scholars during Amik’s time at the House had raised doubts it had ever been bound to the time tides.
 If anyone saw him here, not calling attention to himself would no longer be an option.
-He moved but barely made it halfway up the tiered bench seats when a figure passed the open door to the lobby, pulling a formal robe over her slate-blue trousers and high-neck top.
-The woman stopped and looked straight at him.
+He moved but barely made it halfway up the tiered seats when a figure passed behind the open door to the lobby.
+The woman stopped to pull a formal robe over her slate-blue trousers and high-neck top, then caught sight of him coming up the aisle and narrowed her eyes.

 ‘Why are you still here?’

-‘The reading room is closed for the assembly tonight.
+That, Tayl thought, was a good question.
+A sentiment obviously shared by the woman who added, ‘The reading room is closed for the assembly tonight.
 Which is about to start, and you are not in uniform.’
-She spoke in accented Anglaise, her wry undertone undermining the rebuke.
+She spoke in accented Anglaise, her tone slightly harassed.

-‘I am looking for the Admission.’
+‘I am looking for the Admission,’ Tayl said.

 The formal address earned him a weary smile.
 ‘Liran Martim.
 Where is your mentor?’